pmd/pmd/docs/pages/pmd/userdocs/extending/metrics_howto.md

 ## For Java Rules

-The static façade class `JavaMetrics` is the single entry point to compute metrics in the Java framework.
+The static façade class {% jdoc @.JavaMetrics %} is the single entry point to compute metrics in the Java framework.

 This class provides the method `get` and its overloads.
 The following sections describes the interface of this class.